aretext/aretext/client-server-design.md

 		-	filepath to open
 		-	`$TERM` and other env vars used by tcell and other TUI programs
 	-	out-of-band data:
-		-	SCM_RIGHTS with the pty file descriptor.
+		-	SCM_RIGHTS with a file descriptor for proxying the client tty.
 -	`TerminalResizeMsg`
 	-	sent from client to server on receipt of SIGWINCH signal.
 	-	fields: